danilojsl/bist-parser/README.md

 # A Pytorch implementation of the BIST Parsers (for graph based parser only)
-To be more accurate, this implementation is just a line-by-line translation from the DyNet implementation that can be found [here](https://github.com/elikip/bist-parser).
+This implement is a simplified version which removes some unnecessary flag and applies `nn Module` in Pytorch to construct LSTM network instead of `LSTMCell`.
+Besides, some more tags are supported and you can refer it from option list.
 The techniques behind the parser are described in the paper [Simple and Accurate Dependency Parsing Using Bidirectional LSTM Feature Representations](https://www.transacl.org/ojs/index.php/tacl/article/viewFile/885/198).

 #### Required software